qcxc123/EE4705_Project_2_group_9/README.md

 To fine-tune a model with Google Colab:
 (To be added)

-To fine-tune a model with local 12GB GPU (adapted from [RetGen](https://github.com/dreasysnail/RetGen)), run the following command without new line characters.
+To fine-tune a model with local 12GB single-card GPU (adapted from [RetGen](https://github.com/dreasysnail/RetGen)), run the following command without new line characters.
 (To be edited)
 ```bash
 python joint_training.py